-Our second community project is expected to be Creacombe solar farm, between Yealmpton and Holbeton.
+Our second community project is Creacombe solar farm, between Yealmpton and Holbeton.
 It will have a capacity of 7.3MW, generating enough power for the equivalent of nearly 3000 average homes.

-The planning application was approved on 10 May 2018 and the project must be built within three years from that date.
-It will be one of the first subsidy-free community solar farms to be built since the ending of FiTs earlier this year.
+The planning application was approved on 10 May 2018 and construction is due to start in late summer 2019.
+It will be one of the first community solar farms to be built since the ending of FiTs earlier this year.
 Half of the installation will have no subsidies.

 Covering a total area of 27 acres, the site is very well screened, encompassing three gently sloping fields surrounded by mature hedgerows so that it can barely be seen from local viewpoints.

 The site reflects YCE’s commitment to developing projects on low-grade land, continued agricultural use, and biodiversity enhancement.
 The grade 3b land will be grazed by sheep under and around the solar panels in autumn and winter.